jeffhammond/BigMPI/README.md

 BigMPI
 ======

-Interface to MPI for large messages, i.e. those where the count argument needs to exceed `INT_MAX`.
+Interface to MPI for large messages, i.e. those where the count argument exceeds `INT_MAX` but is still less than `SIZE_MAX`.

 ## Motivation